Subscribe to the Blog with or | Post Updated: May 25th, 2017 | 1st Posted: March 23, 2017

 If you have any questions or thoughts about this idea then please do let me know via comments below.

-In this article I try to offer up a few pointers with the tricky matter of how much to work out your logo design pricing.
-Although a very hard set of questions to give precise answers to I will cover a few pointers that will hopefully give you some things to consider.
+Although a very hard set of questions to give precise answers to, I will cover a few pointers that will hopefully give you some things to consider.

 Fixed Logo Design Pricing Packages vs Flexible Range

-We should of course help and advise with appropriate budgets if asked or where required.
+We should of course help, and advise, with appropriate budgets if asked, or where we fill it's required.

 How Much Should I Charge?

-More often than not I think you will be pleasantly surprised.
-The pessimists will assume that a client will always choose the lowest price when in fact my experience has been quite the opposite.
+More often than not I think you will be pleasantly surprised: The pessimists may assume that a client will always choose the lowest price; my experience has been quite the opposite on many occasions.

-Worth remembering even though it's rather stating the obvious: it's always your choice in taking or leaving work.
+Worth remembering even though it's rather stating the obvious: it's always your choice in taking or leaving work that comes your way.

 All About Me

-You just have to take it on the chin at this point but a number of £75 projects in a row IS totally disheartening.
+You just have to take it on the chin at this point, but a number of £50-£75 projects in a row IS totally disheartening, especially when you know you have the skill set AND experience.

 Every time you feel you can raise the prices it gives you a boost of confidence and justification in what you are doing.